netpanzer/netpanzer/README.md

 Netpanzer doesn't come with own musicfiles yet.
 However, you can place your favourite .mp3, .ogg or .mod files into the sound/music directory and netpanzer will play these in random order while you play.

-## Reporting Issues

-Bugs should be reported here: https://github.com/netpanzer/netpanzer/issues

-Also feel free to ask in the Support channels in Discord.